jezzsantos/saastack/docs/README.md

 # Tooling

-Supporting tooling used to help you be more productive with this template, and code examples.
+As well as a code template, there is custom tooling (tailored to this codebase) to guide you to being more productive with using this template.

 We make extensive use Roslyn Analyzers, Code Fixes and Source Generators and Architecture tests to help you and your team be highly productive in following the established patterns this codebase.
 And more importantly detect and fix when those principles are violated.